 Before you begin making a checklist of items to go into the expanded 72-hour emergency disaster kit, throw on your existing bag and go for a hike – a real hike, not a casual stroll around the block.

-Unfortunately, many preppers have never really tested them out their bugout bags and will be shocked at how heavy the burden be when it comes time to put them on and maneuver through dangerous situation like their actually depends on it.
+Unfortunately, many preppers have never really tested out their bugout bags and will be shocked at how heavy the burden be when it comes time to put them on and maneuver through a dangerous situation like their life actually depends on it.

 How Heavy Should a 7-Day Bag Be?